 After you obtain the proper documentation, you can start planning how you are going to use your home.
 Ideally, you work from the outside in assessing exterior structure, materials, finishes, and fixtures that need replacing.
 Decide if any mechanical systems need replacing or identifying other areas that could use an update.
 According to the National Trust Historic Preservation, you want to:

 - Make every effort to use the building for its original purpose.

 - Recognize all buildings as products of their own time.

 - Recognize and respect changes that have taken place over time.

 - Treat sensitively distinctive stylistic features or examples of skilled craft work.

 - Repair rather than replace worn architectural features when possible.

 - Clean facades using the gentlest methods possible.
 Avoid sandblasting and other damaging practices.

 After, you can move into the house and start considering the layout of the home and how your family will use each room.
 You’ll want to take into consideration the relationships between each and decide on appropriate fixtures and equipment needed to make the house habitable while still maintaining the historic character.
 At this stage, you concern yourself with only the core functions that exclude design.
 Focus on being objective towards getting the house in a livable state while maintaining the original plan for the space.

 At Stratton Exteriors, we have years of experience restoring and renovating historic homes to their rightful splendor.
 We work with the city’s best architects, craftsmen, and designers to develop drawings and a plan that works for you, your neighborhood, and your family.
-Schedule a free estimate today.
+Schedule an estimate today.